sherylcme/sherylcme/README.md

 - 👀 I’m passionate about using data and technology for operational excellence and social good
 - 💕 I love to work on new technologies and things that I believe will make a positive impact
-- 🌱 Currently enrolled into Standard University's Machine Learning Coursera Course
+- 🌱 Currently enrolled into Stanford University's Machine Learning Coursera Course
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/sherylcme/)!

 <!---